-UDC Adult Probation & Parole - Visit the website of the Utah Department of Corrections (UDC) to learn more about the role Adult Probation & Parole (AP&P) plays in Utah’s criminal justice system.
-AP&P Agents not only supervise probationers to ensure compliance with the special conditions of probation, they are also given the task of helping the probationer find housing, employment, education, training, and counseling.
+UDC Adult Probation & Parole - Learn more about the role Adult Probation & Parole (AP&P) plays in Utah’s criminal justice system.
+AP&P agents not only supervise probationers to ensure compliance with the special conditions of probation, they are also given the task of helping the probationer find housing, employment, education, training, and counseling.
 Utah's Adult Probation & Parole system is divided into five regions that cover the state.
-The article also defines the terms probationer and parolee in Utah’s Adult Probation & Parole system.

-Salt Lake County Probation Services - Visit the website of Salt Lake County to learn more about misdemeanor probation supervision.
+Salt Lake County Probation Services - Learn more about misdemeanor probation supervision.
 The supervision fee is $30 per month.
-The supervision fee can be paid at the Criminal Justice location in Salt Lake City, UT, with a Visa or MasterCard credit card, cashier's check or money order.
 Additional fees are charged for other services ordered by the court including an ignition interlock device, treatment, classes, or alcohol / drug testing.

-If you were placed on supervised probation in the State of Utah in or around Salt Lake City, then call us to find out more.
+If you were charged with violating your probation in the State of Utah, call us to learn more about your rights.
 Our attorneys understand the substantive and procedural rules that apply to probation violations in both felony and misdemeanor cases.

 Our criminal defense attorneys also help clients accused of not complying with the terms of the Interstate Compact Waiver and Agreement if the probation is being served outside the state of Utah.
 In many of these cases, the probationer is considered to be a fugitive and can be brought back to Utah through an extradition process.